 - Certain parts of a settlement, whether a lump sum payment or a structured settlement, can be taxed, including punitive damages, some attorney's fees, purely emotional damages not stemming from physical injury, and more.

 - A plaintiff may fear that, no matter how the settlement protects against negative economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.

 In many circumstances, a settlement may be a faster, cheaper, and less stressful alternative to trial.
-An experienced personal injury attorney can discuss the facts of you case with you and help you decide whether a structured settlement would be your best interests.
+An experienced personal injury attorney can discuss the facts of you case with you and help you decide whether a structured settlement would be in your best interests.